adap/flower/doc/source/how-to-enable-client-authentication.rst

 To enable client authentication, first you need to establish SSL connection so that the server-client communication is secure.
 You can find the complete guide
 `here <https://flower.ai/docs/framework/how-to-enable-ssl-connections.html>`_.
-After establishing secure connection, you can enable client authentication in a long-running Flower server `Superlink`` easily by typing the following code in a terminal:
+After establishing secure connection, you can now enable client authentication in a long-running Flower server `Superlink`` easily by typing the following code in a terminal:

 .. code-block:: bash